 The city of Lalibela in Ethiopia is known as a pilgrimage town.
 Lalibela has 11 monolithic rock-hewn churches.
 Each and every one of them is fascinating to explore.
 Most of the inhabitants are Egyptian Orthodox Christians and most of the churches were built in the 12th and 13th centuries.

 If you only have time for a tour of one church in Lalibela, choose Bet Giyorgis.
 This church is shaped like a cross and is spectacularly carved entirely out of the rock.

 Near the eastern border of the Democratic Republic of the Congo Virunga National Park is just minutes from Uganda.
 Virunga was founded in 1925 by the Belgian King Albert.
 It was Africa's very first national park.
 While poaching was a serious problem in the park in the past, it is now a growing tourist destination.

 The Virunga National Park is most famous for its mountain gorillas.
-You can also see the Tongo chimpanzees or even do a trek to the top of Nyiragongo Volcano.
-If you get up early or go out at night, you can even see the world's largest lava lake glow.
+You can also see the Tongo Chimpanzees or even trek to the top of Nyiragongo Volcano.
+Those who get up early or go out at night can even see the world's largest lava lake glow.

 9. Fish River Canyon – Namibia

 The incredible Fish River Canyon in SouthNamibia is one of the world's largest canyons.
-It is a spectacular, breathtaking scene to behold.
+It's a spectacular, breathtaking scene to behold.
 As one of Africa's natural wonders, Fish River Canyon is one of the country's most popular attractions.